PoeticPundit

 F.D.R's appointee to the U.S. high court,

-and Knight of the Ku Klux Klan.
+and Knight of the

-And Hugo, (well you go and look this up),
+And Hugo, (well you go and ),

 said his favorite slogan in the long run,